Agentic AI Trading: The Complete 2026 Guide

 Funding flow: USDC.e on Polygon + a tiny amount of MATIC for gas. ~$30 starting balance works.
 Approve the CTF exchange allowance on Polymarket's site before any order will go through.

-Robinhood — newly launched agentic stocks and crypto
+Robinhood — newly launched agentic stocks

 How do you architect an agentic trading loop?